BurhanH/automaton/README.md

 This project was developed to show how possible to automate similar scenarios on different programming languages and a variety of testing frameworks.
-I've tried to cover popular testing approaches such as UI testing with popular Selenium and API testing.
+I've tried to cover popular testing approaches such as UI testing, API testing, and Performance/Load testing.

 ![alt text](automaton.png "Automaton") <br>